sergiorivasmedina/vapehouse/README.md

 Site also includes a password-protected admin view, Nodemailer integration for sending order updates, and email templates built with Handlebars.

-### Demo
-[Demo of store](https://www.gpxjewelry.com/) - with some extra visualization magic on top :)

 ### Quickstart
 ```
 yarn install
 yarn start
 ```
-This will open a browser tab with the store running.
-The config file in `/src/assets/` will be running the store, and at first you should see one product.
-The `$Infinity - $-Infinity` price tag is notifying us that there is an error connecting to the Stripe account, which we hope would be true since we haven't set a stripe key or a stripe product ID yet!

 ### Store Config Philosophy